microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 This dashboard gives more auditing information to help you understand database activity, and gain insight into anomalies.
 Spend a few minutes reviewing the options here.

 > Looking for another bonus security activity?
-In the workshop, you likely will not have time, but you can review this tutorial: [Always Encrypted: Protect sensitive data and store encryption keys in Azure Key Vault](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-always-encrypted-azure-key-vault?tabs=azure-powershell).
+Try this tutorial: [Always Encrypted: Protect sensitive data and store encryption keys in Azure Key Vault](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-always-encrypted-azure-key-vault?tabs=azure-powershell).
+You will need VS for this, you can download [Visual Studio Community for free here](https://visualstudio.microsoft.com/downloads/).

 In this module and throughout the activities, you got to get hands-on with many security features that are available for Azure SQL.
 In the next module, you'll take a look at how performance is different in Azure, and you'll see how you can optimize it in Azure SQL.